abdulbadii/rename_batch_emulated_PCRE/README.md

 The mv option if any is a spaceless field/string of single or multi option put sequentially e.g:
 -b Backup if the target DEST name exists, by adding '_old' suffix
 -fu if the DEST name exists, force to overwrite it only if SOURCE is newer than it so it will be Updating
-type mv --help, for clear explanaition
+type mv --help, for clear explanation

 The searching is ignoring (insensitive to) letter case.
 It'd accept either absolute or relative path argument whose patterns will match.
-As for relative path argument it'll be concatenated directly thus it must be on current directory, if it's meant to be recursively anywhere under current directory, prefix it with regex .*?.
+As for relative path argument, it'll be concatenated directly thus it must be on current directory, if it's meant to be recursively anywhere under current directory, prefix it with regex .*?
 It's good to read the comments within script.
 E.g,
 Let /c/usr/bin/hello folder containing files: